 Transatlantic Currents: Ireland and America in the Modern Era

 This course offers an examination of the historical connections between the U.S. and Ireland over the past two hundred years.
-Through readings, discussions, and lectures, you will explore the impact of Irish emigration to America, for both the United States and Ireland.
+In readings, discussions, and lectures we will explore the impact of Irish emigration to America for both the United States and Ireland, from the early Scots-Irish settlers through the exodus of the Great Famine and the generations of emigrants who followed down to the end of the twentieth century.

 Contact Hours: 45